 - Take care when drying your freshly painted new oil or traditional oil paintings.
 Avoid dark or moist areas to prevent darkening or yellowing that is caused by the linseed oil.

-- Water soluble oil paints are perfect for travel, especially on airplanes.
+- Water-mixable oil paints are perfect for travel, especially on airplanes.
 Many airlines restrict traditional and flammable solvents on commercial flights.
-Eliminating the need for harsh solvents makes water soluble oils easy to pack for painting on location whether by car, plane or horseback.
+Eliminating the need for harsh solvents makes water-mixable oils easy to pack for painting on location whether by car, plane or horseback.

-- Last summer, I used water soluble oils during my plein air painting workshop in France.
-I painted on canvas sheets which made my studies of Provence light and easy to pack for travel.
-In the past, I have also used 300lb watercolor paper with two coats of gesso.
+- I use water mixable oils during my art travels.
+I paint on linen panels by Multimedia Art Board or on canvas sheets which are light and easy for travel.
+In the past, I have also used 300lb watercolor paper with two coats of gesso, or Arches Oil Paper.

-- Acrylic gesso should be used as the starting ground for water soluble paints to ensure proper adhesion.
-For studio works, I prefer to paint on hardboard or Masonite panels for a smooth and rigid support, but I do use canvas and linen at times.
+- Acrylic gesso should be used as the starting ground for water mixable paints to ensure proper adhesion.
+For studio works, I prefer to paint on linen panels, canvas panels or handmade hardboard panels for a smooth and rigid support.

 - A few drops of linseed oil on the palette restore the paints to their original workable form.